-Habit reversal training (HRT) is an evidence-based, multicomponent form of therapy designed to help clients rid themselves of undesirable and repetitive habits/behaviors.1,2 Common conditions treated through HRT include tics, depression, hair pulling, smoking, nail biting, gambling, skin picking, anxiety, procrastination, and obsessive-compulsive disorders, among others.2 Treatment generally occurs over the course of 8 to 14 sessions.3
+Habit reversal training (HRT) is an evidence-based, multicomponent therapy designed to help clients rid themselves of undesirable and repetitive habits/behaviors.1,2 Common conditions treated through HRT include tics, depression, hair-pulling, smoking, nail-biting, gambling, skin-picking, anxiety, and other concerns.2 Treatment generally occurs throughout 8 to 14 sessions.3

 Habit Reversal Training Components

-HRT is a multifaceted method of helping a person escape the endless loop of habitual behaviors.
-Every habit has its origin, but are often adopted as a means of ineffective coping/soothing mechanisms.6 After receiving the fleeting comfort associated with these behaviors, individuals will continually reinforce them, despite the consequences.
+Habit reversal training is a multifaceted method of helping a person escape the endless loop of habitual behaviors.
+Every habit has its origin but is often adopted as a means of ineffective coping/soothing mechanisms.6 Individuals will continually reinforce these behaviors after receiving the fleeting comfort associated, despite the consequences.
 For example, children afraid of the dark are comforted by security blankets or stuffed animals.
 Over time, even if the fear diminishes, the child holds onto the item for relief.
-The five components of HRT serve to systematically break these habits.
+The five components of HRT help systematically break these habits.

 The five components of habit reversal therapy are: